NatLibFi/marc-record-merge-js/README.md

   1. Corresponding field was found.
 Check if the other field is deemed different and should be copied to the merged record (All options are applied to comparison)
     1. [Normalize fields](#field-normalization)
-    1. Check if the other field is a "proper" subset of the preferred field (Contains all the subfields of the preferred field and more)
+    1. Check if the other field is a "proper" subset of the preferred field (Preferred field contains all of the other field's subfields and more)
       1. If it is, copy the field
       1. If it's not, do nothing